khalid-hussain/theprophetswudu/chap1-introduction.md

 (al-Aḥzāb, Q33:70--71)

-As for what follows: Verily the most truthful speech is the Word of Allāh and the best guidance is the guidance of Muhammad BPBUH, and the worst of affairs are the novelties and every novelty is an innovation and every innovation is a going astray and every going astray is in the Fire.
+As for what follows: Verily the most truthful speech is the Word of Allāh and the best guidance is the guidance of Muḥammad BPBUH, and the worst of affairs are the novelties and every novelty is an innovation and every innovation is a going astray and every going astray is in the Fire.